ponchog/phpcodingchallenge2/bishop/bishop.md

 Input
 -

 - You will be given the size of the board.
-Since the chess board is a square you will be given only one number. i.e. if you are given the number 4, it means the board is 4 x 4, etc.
+Since the chess board is a square you will be given only one number. i.e. if the board size is 4, it means the board is 4 x 4, if the board size is 8, it means the board is actually 8 x 8, etc.
 - You will be given the X coordinate where the bishop is placed in the board.
 - You will be given the Y coordinate where the bishop is placed in the board.